YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 TRIGSUBSCRANGE, Trigger definition for global ^gggg has one or more invalid subscript range(s) : ssss

-Error: GT.M/MUPIP error: This error indicates one or more subscript range(s) of of order given the current collation subscript ordering - for global gggg in tthe trigger definition files.
+YottaDB/MUPIP error: This error indicates one or more subscript range(s) of of order given the current collation subscript ordering - for global gggg in tthe trigger definition files.

 Action: Verify the validity of subscript ranges in trigger definition file for the particular global, taking its collation into account, and redefine the trigger with correct subscript ranges for the collation of the global in question.